 I then routed the wires so that they would enable the MP3 board to be housed on one side, giving easy access to the microSD card used to store the music.

 Lastly, it was just a matter of inserting all the screws and using the nuts to secure everything in place.
-It was here I realised that next time I would need to make the screw holes slightly larger as the K40 cut them a little too snug!
+It was here I realized that next time I would need to make the screw holes slightly larger as the K40 cut them a little too snug!

-And there we have it, a completely homemade retro MP3 player using a little electronics, a lot of laser cutting, and plenty of new Inkscape design skills that we learnt as we went along.
+And there we have it, a completely homemade retro MP3 player using a little electronics, a lot of laser cutting, and plenty of new Inkscape design skills that we learned as we went along.